serebrov/emoji-mart-vue/README.md

 * Extract CSS into external file, use less inline styles to reduce the amount of generated HTML
 * Fixes in CSS for native unicode emojis ported from the [original react project](https://github.com/missive/emoji-mart)
 * Excluded ./data/all.json from the js bundle (it was always loaded within the bundle even if it is not needed)
+* Updated to babel 7
+* Added tests

 It is not published to npm, to install from github, use `npm install --save serebrov/emoji-mart-vue#4.0.0.` (check the list of [releases](https://github.com/serebrov/emoji-mart-vue/releases) for available versions).